PetersBas/PetersBas.github.io/index.md

 [Fully Hyperbolic Convolutional Neural Networks](https://arxiv.org/pdf/1905.10484) [Symmetric block-low-rank layers for fully reversible multilevel neural networks](https://arxiv.org/abs/1912.12137)

-## Deep-learning based computer vision for geoscience applications
+## Deep-learning based computer vision geoscience and remote sensing applications
 Collaborators: Eldad Haber & Justin Granek.
 For this project we develop methods to be able to apply deep neural-networks to geoscience problems.
 We worked on techniques to deal with *i)* data with sparse labels *ii)* including prior knowledge via regularization of the output of a network while training, in order to mitigate a lack of labels.

 <img src="Figures/Seismic/Figure2a.png" width=400 align=center>